 That time is like an ever-rolling stream which bears its sons away is a fact of which you are increasingly aware.
-Forty is no longer the far-off pinnacle it once seemed, so understandably, your time is more precious than it once was, thus each second you waste pretending to find his irredeemable humour even almost amusing becomes a weeping sore of resentment, as the realisation dawns that the reaper will not give you them back on credit when that dread moment finally comes.
+Forty is no longer the far-off pinnacle it once seemed, so understandably, your time is more precious than it once was.
+Each second you waste pretending to find his irredeemable humour even almost amusing becomes a weeping sore of resentment; as the realisation slowly dawns that the reaper will not give you them back on credit when that dread moment finally comes.

 ‘I love to be the worst of company’ – so wrote the master of irony, Dean Swift.
 When a flash of revelation breaks through your now regular bouts of solipsism, you become aware that you lost the attention of the room sometime in mid-2017 by your rhetorical domination of parties, with your tales of your Bank Holiday in Lisbon, and by the fraught pride with which you announce just how many weddings you’re attending that summer.
 You realise, then, that your conversazioni makes the earliest Icelandic sagas seem both entertaining and pithy, and so you wonder, over searching and profound hours, whether the great Dean’s line does not in fact apply, unironically, to you.